Mehrdadnka/SignUp-form/readme.txt

-This is a sign up php and mysql and HTML program with sign up controler.
-I used a classless CSS style sheet for fast developing. with this program you can create a sign up form with error checking and user name and password validation. password must contain at least one upper case letter,one lower case letter and a number. if email exists in the database you will give an error.
+This is a sign up php and mysql and HTML program with sign up controller.
+I used a classless CSS style sheet for fast developing. with this program you can create a sign up form with error checking and usernane, password validation. password must contain at least one upper case letter,one lower case letter and a number. if the email already exists in the database you will give an error.